A healthy diet is not only critical to proper diabetes management, but will also help

 Always buy lean cuts of meat and choose a healthy cooking method, like broiling, roasting,

 stir-frying, or grilling.

-Buy whole-grain breads and cereals instead of processed, refined grains like white
+Buy whole-grain breads and cereals instead of ones made with processed, refined grains

 resources that further cover meal planning, offer healthy recipes and cooking tips,

 suggest exercise programs, give you tips to manage your weight, and more.